recoilme/waifu/README.md

 tldr; We just need a model to generate waifu

 We introduce Waifu, a text-to-image framework that can efficiently generate images up to 768 × 768 resolution on 80+ languages.
-Our goal was to create a small model that is easy to use and full-tune on custom GPU, but without compromising on quality.
+Our goal was to create a small model that is easy to full finetune on custom GPU, but without compromising on quality.
 It's like a SD 1.5, but developed in 2024 using the most advanced components at this moment.
 Waifu can synthesize high-resolution, high-quality images of waifu with strong text-image alignment at a remarkably fast speed, deployable on laptop GPU.

 Core designs include: